 Day 14 – Manali

-We roamed around on the streets of Manali, visiting temples of Hidimba and Vasishth.
-We merged with the tourists on the mall road, we sat back and had coffee and then in the evening we say next to the Beas that was full of water.
+We roamed around the streets of Manali, visiting the temples of Hidimba and Vasishth.
+We merged with the tourists on the mall road, we sat back and had coffee, and then in the evening we say next to the Beas that was full of water.

-In the evening we listened to this Been by a Sapera, that I heard after a long time.
+In the evening we listened to this Been by a Sapera, which I heard after a long time.

 Day 15 – Manikaran

 At Manikaran, we witnessed the hot springs right next to the ice-cold Parvati River near the famous Manikaran Sahib Gurudwara.

 We said bye to Ravi at Kullu where we boarded our bus to Delhi.